Agents cross boundaries.

 Logs don't.

 When an agent, API, or MCP server acts across systems, each side has its own logs.
-PEAC adds signed, portable proof both sides can verify independently.
+PEAC adds signed, portable records both sides can verify independently.

 How it works